Skip to main content

 CapCut

 CapCut stays the quality reference if you have time.
-Free, 100% manual, rich templates, clean export.
-It's what most streamers still use today.
+Free, fully manual, rich templates, clean export.
+It is what most streamers still use today.

 Constraint: 20 to 30 minutes per clip, 3 to 4 hours per day if you publish seriously.
 For a full-time streamer who wants total control, viable.
 For a solo streamer trying to scale without an editor, a wall.